The HND in Fine Art is a continuation of the HNC in Fine Art.

 Tutors are practising artists and include: Greg Rook, Erika Winstone and others.
 Specialist tutors within the college also contribute to the course.

-The program is taught over 30 weeks, September to June, Monday, Tuesday and Wednesday.
+The programme is taught over 30 weeks, September to June, Monday, Tuesday and Wednesday.

 What background and qualifications do you need to join?
 (Entry Requirements)